HenryRoutson/Soil-value-calculator/README.md

 Built for windows.

-Run by opening the UserInterface python file, but you can create a shortcut.
+Run by opening the UserInterface python file, but making a shortcut is recommended.
 Copy the URL in the below links to see what the program should look like if you are having problems, they are otherwise rendered in GitHub readme.
 Use the help menu for an introduction.

 ![ezgif com-video-to-gif](https://user-images.githubusercontent.com/69740744/109637999-64db8500-7b45-11eb-8560-d2b9da3d1af7.gif)